A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Literature Review

 \subsection{Recent Studies to Solve TSP-D}

-\citet{murray2015flying} first introduced the notion of \emph{sortie} for combined operations of the drone and truck, which they named as the flying sidekick TSP (FSTSP).
+\citet{murray2015flying} first introduced the notion of \emph{sortie} for combined operations of the drone and truck, which they named the flying sidekick TSP (FSTSP).
 In a drone sortie, there are start and end nodes, which are defined as the nodes where the drone is launched and reunited with the truck.
-Between start and end nodes the drone serves a single customer, while the truck may visit several customers.
-However, start and end nodes of the drone cannot be the same and they are limited to customer locations or a depot.
+Between start and end nodes, the drone serves a single customer, while the truck may visit several customers.
+However, the start and end nodes of the drone cannot be the same, and they are limited to customer locations or a depot.
 The synchronization constraints are added to ensure that the drone and truck arrive at an end node at the same time.
 The drone routing is subjected to its battery life.
-At end nodes, the drone' s battery is swapped with some service time for recharging.
+At end nodes, the drone's battery is swapped with some service time for recharging.
 The objective of FSTSP is to minimize the total time spent in the system starting from when both the drone and truck leave a depot and return back after serving all customers. \citet{murray2015flying} presented the exact and heuristic methods to solve FSTSP.
-Later, \citet{ha2018min} extended the MIP of \citet{murray2015flying} to minimize the total transportation costs and \citet{yurek2018decomposition} introduced an iterative algorithm based on decomposition to solve FSTSP to minimize completion time.
+Later, \citet{ha2018min} extended the MIP of \citet{murray2015flying} to minimize the total transportation costs and \citet{yurek2018decomposition} introduced an iterative algorithm based on decomposition to solve FSTSP to minimize completion time. \cite{dell2021drone} and \cite{arxiv} present enhanced set of formulations of FSTSP, for which \cite{dell2021random} proposed a random restart local search heuristic to solve the large instances of the problem. \cite{dell2021algorithms} proposed a branch and bound algorithm to solve FSTPS up to 15 customers and devised an efficient heuristic to solve large instances. \cite{liu2022flying} used a reinforcement learning approach to consider stochastic traveling time in FSTSP. \cite{boccia2021column} develops an exact method relying on a column-and-row generation approach to solve FSTPS.